dkelly255/calorieculator/README.md

 ![alt text](readme/images/macro-button-2.png)

 On the Meal Generation page, the first clickable button gives the user the option to "select all" available foods from each food group.
-This is in consideration of the potential time to be saved for most users, and will save on mouse clicks/screen taps in selecting multiple foods.
+This is in consideration of the potential time to be saved for most users, and will save on mouse clicks/screen taps in selecting multiple foods, whic also carries an ergonomic benefit.
 I have used Javascript to program the instructions to select all the input boxes when the button is clicked, as well as to unhide the "generate meals" button (covered next below)

 ![alt text](readme/images/selectall.png)